 SOCKS5 is an internet protocol which routes packets between a server and a client using a proxy server.
 To put it simply – your data is routed through proxy server that generates an arbitrary IP address before you reach your destination.
 It is a good option for torrenting or P2P, but not web-browsing.

-Skype is a communication service with servers located in Estonia, which means they do not have to comply with Australian Data Retention Laws.
-If you connect to use is while using a proxy or a VPN – your conversation data will stay anonymous.
+Skype, a popular communication service, uses servers located in Estonia.
+That means they do not have to comply with Australian Data Retention Laws.
+If you connect to Skype while using a proxy or a VPN, your conversation data will stay anonymous (our “Proxy vs VPN” article will explain this in detail).

 Tor Network is a privacy network is designed to hide information of which computer actually requested the traffic.
 Routing traffic through different nodes, it makes it difficult to say whether your computer initiated the connection or it may just be acting as a relay, relaying that encrypted traffic to another Tor node.